Eventing Cross Country – Rider Dress & Horse Tack Rules Explained

 Cross Country Dress Rules for the Rider

-When competing under British Eventing rules, there are a number of core dress rules for the rider for the Cross Country phase:
+When competing under British Eventing rules, there are a number of core dress rules stipulating what a rider must wear for the Cross Country phase of an event.

 Cross Country Protective Headwear is a ‘Jockey Skull’ of an elliptical or an even round shape with a slightly abrasive or smooth surface, which must not have a peak or peak type extensions.
 Cross Country Protective Headwear must be worn when mounted, this includes exercising, warming up or competing, and conform to the following standards;